Spray Painting is a popular form of painting that can show up in several different styles.

 How Do I Prevent My Spray Paint from Forming Blotches of Pigment?

-Holding your spray paint can in one place for too long can cause blotches of paint to form.
+Holding your spray paint can in one place for too long causes blotches of paint to form.

 These blotches are simply the result of unevenly distributed paint that centers in certain areas without spreading evenly.